Skip to main content

 What Users Say About Microsoft Agent Governance Toolkit

-• โš Production deployment assumes Kubernetes expertise, which raises the barrier for smaller teams or organizations without dedicated platform engineering resources
+• ⚠Production deployment may require Kubernetes or container platform expertise depending on the chosen architecture, which can raise the barrier for smaller teams or organizations without dedicated platform engineering resources

 Pricing FAQ